-Two individuals were reportedly killed in the crash, with over a dozen others sustaining injuries.
+Two individuals were killed in the crash, with 41 others sustaining injuries.

-According to early reports, Jazz Airlines Flight 646, an Air Canada Express-operated Canadair Regional Jet CRJ-900, collided with a firetruck while taxiing to Gate B48.
-The incident occurred on a taxiway, triggering an immediate emergency response and forcing the closure of the busy New York City airport.
+Jazz Airlines Flight 646, an Air Canada Express-operated Canadair Regional Jet CRJ-900, collided with a firetruck while taxiing to Gate B48.
+The incident occurred on a taxiway as the plane was arriving from Montreal, triggering an immediate emergency response and forcing the closure of the busy New York City airport.

-Two individuals were reportedly killed in the crash, with over a dozen others sustaining injuries.
-Emergency crews rushed to the scene as chaos unfolded on the tarmac.
+Two people were killed in the crash, with 41 others sustaining injuries.
+Emergency crews rushed to the scene on the tarmac.
+11 passengers on the Air Canada flight were hospitalized as well as two first responders.

 Video footage circulating online appears to show the aircraft’s front end significantly damaged, with visible impact to the cockpit area.
-In some clips, the nose of the plane can be seen lifted off the ground, underscoring the force of the collision.
+In some clips, the nose of the plane can be seen lifted off the ground.

 Powered by The Post Millennial CMS™ Comments